 I worked really hard to incorporate the editable name, last name, and phone number building cards.
 Print or cursive – choose your style.
 It will be even more fun if you place those cards on a whiteboard and invite the child to use magnetic numbers and letters to complete the tasks.

 Sensory trays are so engaging for little ones.
 This is another way to get those little fingers to practice pencil grip – a dinosaur matching activity.
 Children match the dinosaur 2 D image with the corresponding skeleton.
 This is fun both with the dry beans and paintbrush or just on its own.

 Logical thinking and concentration – skills that children perfect with the help from sorting and matching activities.
 Here children will sort dinosaur cards and fossils.

 Children will also recognize many of their favorites when working with the types of dinosaurs matching cards.
-Those sets can be used in many different ways, including memory game if printed twice.
-You can also cut each card in half to make puzzles or exercise for matching halves.
+Those sets can be used in many different ways, including memory games if printed twice.
+You can also cut each card in half to make puzzles or exercises for matching halves.